 Green Markets provides fertilizer price and market sentiment assessments that indicate reliable market value and conditions.
 These assessments are objective and adhere to industry norms with respect to volume standards, delivery method, currency, nutrient units and geographic location.

-Green Markets analyst/reporters and all related staff follow high ethical standards to protect the objectivity and impartiality of the price and market assessments.
+Green Markets analysts/reporters and all related staff follow high ethical standards to protect the objectivity and impartiality of the price and market assessments.
 They are restricted against any activities that may compromise objectivity, including trading in covered company stocks or commodities or for accepting any remuneration or favors from covered companies.

 Market Sources and Related Survey

 Green Markets analysts/reporters actively survey sources for market data and will utilize market insight from any source they accept as credible.
-Green Markets constantly strives to increase the number of market participants it works with to gather market data, and its analyst are responsible for managing their respective market connections.
+Green Markets constantly strives to increase the number of market participants it works with to gather market data, and its analysts are responsible for managing their respective market connections.
 The volume of available market data points fluctuates based on market conditions, which are most often impacted by seasonality.

-In creating a price assessments that represents the prevailing market, transactional price levels are typically deemed more relevant than bids/offers.
+In creating a price assessment that represents the prevailing market, transactional price levels are typically deemed more relevant than bids/offers.
 Bids/offers data is typically deemed more relevant than other market data.
 The analyst/reporter must adjust the respective methodology used in a particular market to ensure the assimilated market insight creates objective and informed price assessment.

 Data Relevance, Analysis and Scrutinization

 The analyst/reporter provides a significant level of scrutinization to ensure the various data elements accurately reflect the respective market.
 Areas to be scrutinized include: transactions that are refuted by other market participants as extraordinary; product grade/quality/specification variance; multiparty transactions; transactions impacted by extraneous factors such as weather, transportation; interdependent or affiliate transactions; price levels that deviate from expectations or norms; atypical volume levels.
 Analysts may also consider and account for regional variations in price to determine the tradeable value of a commodity using credible sources on consumption data, input from market participants, his or her objective judgement and any other credible market information.

 Inactive Market Price Assessments